nhejazi/medoutcon/paper/paper.md

 efficient estimators similar to those of @zheng2012targeted.
-By readily incorporating the use of machine learning in the estimation of nuisance parameters (through integration with the `sl3` `R` package [@coyle-gh-sl3] of the `tlverse` ecosystem [@vdl2022targeted]), `medoutcon` furnishes research scientists and data analysts alike with access to state-of-the-art non/semi-parametric estimation techniques, facilitating their adoption in a vast array of settings.
+By readily incorporating the use of machine learning in the estimation of nuisance parameters (through integration with the `sl3` `R` package [@coyle-gh-sl3] of the `tlverse` ecosystem [@vdl2022targeted]), `medoutcon` incorporates state-of-the-art non/semi-parametric estimation techniques, facilitating their adoption in a vast array of settings.

 # Background and Statement of Need